Every cricket club should have a defibrillator. It’s that simple.

 How can your cricket club get a defibrillator and what does it cost?

-The total cost in the first year is £751.20 incl VAT.
+Since 2 November 2022, the total cost has now dramatically reduced to just £351.20 for a portable unit including the first year’s maintenance.
 (No electricity needed and the battery lasts for 4 years).

 That includes full training, insurance, registration with the local authority, PTS (post-traumatic stress) counselling and compulsory enrolment in WebNos, the national database of all community defibrillators.